-Unfortunately, as we’ll see, most of those words are like a dust cloud: our hands go right through when we try and grab them.
+Unfortunately, as we’ll see, most of those words that get repeated over and over are like a dust cloud: our hands go right through when we try to grab them.

-And, what’s more: in our rush to understand how quickly we can create this ecosystem we overlook an even more interesting question: what do we want from it in the first place?
+What’s more, in our rush to build this ecosystem faster we overlook the more fundamental and interesting question: why do we want an ecosystem in the first place?

 Let’s start at the very beginning 1 …

 A startup is any company where the founders can’t leave.

 Most startups exist only because the founders turn up every day, lean in and prop them up.
 If and when they stop doing that, often the whole thing flops over like a deflated bouncy castle.

 That’s flippant.
 But attempting a more accurate definition than that is harder than it seems on the surface.

 The obvious answer is that a startup is any newly established venture.
 But there are many (most?) small businesses that more-or-less immediately take on their final form.
 When do they stop being a startup?
 That suggests there is an element of ambition involved - a startup is a new thing that is small now but aspires to be bigger.
 Or a transition - a startup is a temporary state between nothingness and an eventual steady state.
 Or uncertainty - a startup is something that might not work, and as a result we’re perhaps less surprised when they don’t.

 The startup phase is sometimes described as the search for, development and validation of a “scalable economic model”.2 We can break this down into two stages:

 This is the genuine start, when we have a lot to prove to ourselves and others (even if we only outwardly acknowledge the latter) and only a limited time to prove it, typically constrained by how much funding we have available.